haoheliu/voicefixer/README.md

 # Run streamlit
 streamlit run test/streamlit.py
 ```
-**Important:**
-1. **Linux and MacOS are the recommand systems for this repo**.
-The code is not extensively tested on Windows system and may have potential problems.
-2. When you run the above command for the first time, the web page may leave blank for several minutes for downloading models.
+When you run the above command for the first time, the web page may leave blank for several minutes for downloading models.
 You can checkout the terminal for downloading progresses.

 ### Python Examples